 My wife is the former Carol Bowen from Lees Summit, Missouri.
 I am proud to say that if you were a guy at Kansas State in the late seventies, you knew her immediately a hundred paces away and probably still have her circled in your yearbook.
 The latter may explain why she doesn’t remember me at all from college.
 After a successful career running several Woolf Brothers Stores (upscale men’s and women’s clothes and furnishings), Carol freelanced doing executive search work.
 She is now a REALTOR with Better Homes & Garden KC Real Estate.
 She can help with a sale and move from anywhere to anywhere in the country.
-Call her and help put the Chartrand kids through college!
+Call her .
+She really is the best!

-Daughter Emily is a social media executive with Vizio Television in Los Angeles.
+Daughter Emily is a marketing and social media executive legal education.
+She spent years with Vizio Television in Los Angeles.
 She loves photography, film and played a pretty mean cello at one time.
 Her hobbies have include following pop rock bands and concerts, swimming and skiing and sunbathing…if that counts!
 Emily and I took Tae Kwon Do together for years and obtained our Black Belts the same day in 2006.
+Currently she also sidelines as yoga and Pilates instructor in Orange County, California. https://www.facebook.com/ApproachableYoga.
 Emily graduated from St. Thomas Aquinas High School in 2008, K-State in 2012 in Public Relations and Journalism.
 She was a member of Alpha Chi Omega Sorority and worked as an Intern for the KSU Athletic Department handling public relations.

 Son Alex graduated from the University of Kansas in 2015 and was commissioned as a Second Lieutenant in the Army with a degree in Political Science.
 He graduated from Combat Engineering School at Ft.
-Leonard Wood.
+Leonard Wood and completed Sapper School in 2016.
+He now lives in Utah.
+After a career with The University of Utah Health Sciences and a stint with Lockheed Martin at Hill Air Force Base, he now works for ExtraSpace Storage in Cyber Security.
+He is a Captain in The US Army Reserves.
 Alex played football for St. Thomas Aquinas High School and was named an All American by US Lacrosse in 2011.
 He is an avid reader and great student, but more of a self described “surfer dude” as he loves all water sports.
+Now days he is an avid snow skier, hiker, biker, and all around mountain man.
 Alex has a special talent with kids and animals.
 He is fortunate to have literally hundreds of great friends we all enjoy having around the house or trips to the lake.

 Pet: Currently “pet less” but remain avid dog and horse fans.
 Abby was our multipurpose animal—sort of a dog, cat and hamster all rolled together.
 Technically, she was a black, short haired, miniature dauchhound.
 In Kansas, we pronounce it “docksin.”
 Abby went to dog heaven in December, 2010.